Pozuzo: History

+18th century

-Franciscan missionaries established a mission at Pozuzo in 1712, but the colony and mission was abandoned or destroyed in the 1740s or 1750s in the Atahualpa Rebellion by the Asháninka (or Campa) people of the area.
+Franciscan missionaries established a mission at Pozuzo in 1712, but the colony and mission was abandoned or destroyed in the 1740s or 1750s in the Juan Santos Rebellion by the Asháninka (or Campa) people of the area.
 The colony was reestablished and a bridge was constructed across the Pozuzo river about 1790.

+19th century

-The indigenous people of the area were ravaged by smallpox epidemics.
-When explorer William Smyth reached Pozuzo in 1828 the Franciscans had abandoned Pozuzo and the only inhabitants were one Asháninka family although other indigenous farmers lived nearby and cultivated coca, sugar cane, squash, and cassava (yuca).
+When explorer William Smyth reached Pozuzo in 1828, the Franciscans had abandoned Pozuzo, and the only inhabitants were one Asháninka family; although, other indigenous farmers lived nearby and cultivated coca, sugar cane, squash, and cassava (yuca).
 Smyth described the mule trail leading eastward from the Andes highlands to Pozuzo as narrow and dangerous.

-In the 1850s, Peruvian President Ramón Castilla proposed to build a railroad from the capital city of Lima, across the Andes Mountains, and onward to the navigable rivers of the Amazon Basin.
+In the 1850s, Peruvian President Ramón Castilla proposed building a railroad from the capital city of Lima, across the Andes Mountains, and onward to the navigable rivers of the Amazon Basin.
 Part of the plan (the only part realized) was to import German and Austrian Catholics to settle on the eastern slopes of the Andes and in the tropical rainforests of the Amazon region, then populated only by indigenous people.
 In 1855, the Peruvian leader signed an agreement with German traveler Kuno Damian von Schütz-Holzhausen to recruit 10,000 Germans and Austrians to emigrate to Peru and establish colonies on the eastern flanks of the Andes.
 The Peruvian government agreed to pay the cost of the passage from Europe to Peru of the emigrants and the cost of transporting them overland to Pozuzo and other areas designated for their settlement.
 On arrival in Pozuzo, each family would receive 40 ha of farmland.
 Single men would receive 24 ha.